 Another important setup of the camera is how to use the flash.
 Mostly, it depends on the time of the day and what you take pictures of.

-If you are a photographer at a wedding, it’s good to know that all moments are essential and that’s why you should be prepared for this big day.
-Add the moments to your list, so you don’t forget anything.
+If you are a wedding photographer, it’s good to know that all moments are essential and that’s why you should be prepared for the wedding day.
+Add the moments to your list so you don’t forget anything.
 And I will help you with some wedding photography ideas: